ThePhD/future_cxx/papers/source/C - typeof.md

 ## Keyword Name Ideas

 There are 3 options for names.
-We have wording for the options using find-and-replace on the `TYPEOF_KEYWORD_TOKEN`.
+We have wording for the options using find-and-replace on the `TYPEOF_KEYWORD_TOKEN` as well as the `REMOVE_QUALIFIERS_KEYWORD_TOKEN`.
 The option that provides the most consensus will be what is chosen:

 ### Option 1: `_Typeof` keyword, `<stdtypeof.h>` header

+- `_Typeof` for the type of keyword
+- `remove_quals` for the remove qualifications keyword

-This is the hyper conservative option that uses a `_Typeof` keyword plus `<stdtypeof.h>` to get access to the convenient spelling.
+This is the relatively conservative option that uses a `_Typeof` keyword plus `<stdtypeof.h>` to get access to the convenient spelling.
 It prevents implementations that have already settled on the `typeof()` keyword in their extension modes from having to warn users or breakage or deal with that problem.
-Many have raised issues with this, annoyed at the constant spelling of keywords in fundamentally awkward and strange ways while requiring headers to fix up the messed up usages.
+Many have raised issues with this, annoyed at the constant spelling of keywords in fundamentally awkward and strange ways while requiring headers to fix up usage.
 This is consistent with other new keywords introduced in the Standard to avoid breakage at all costs, but suffers from strong lamentations in needing a header to access a common spelling.

-This is the authors' middle of the road option.
+This is the authors' status quo and compromise position.

 ### Option 2: `typeof` keyword

+- `typeof` for the type of keyword
+- `remove_quals` for the remove qualifications keyword

-This is the relatively aggressive (but still somewhat milquetoast) option.
+This is the relatively aggressive (but still milquetoast, overall) option.
 It takes over the extension that is used in non-conforming C modes in a few compilers, such as XL C and GCC.
-Maintainers/implementers from GCC and Clang have noted their approval for this option, but XL C maintainers and implementers are less enthused.
+Maintainers/implementers from GCC and Clang have noted their approval for this option, but e.g. XL C maintainers and implementers are less enthused.

 The reason some folks are against this change is because there are "bugs" in the implementation where some qualifiers are preserved, but other implementation-defined qualifiers are not.
-An argument can be made that implementations can continue to do whatever they want with implementation-defined qualifiers as far as `typeof` is concerned, since all of them preserve almost all of the pre-existing _standard_ qualifiers present.
-This is the authors' overwhelmingly strong preference.
+Most implementations agree that things like `_Atomic` and `volatile` should be preserved (and the compiler that did not implement it this way acknowledged that it was, more or less, a mistake).
+There are also qualifiers that are dropped on some implementations for their vendor-specific extensions.
+An argument can be made that implementations can continue to do whatever they want with implementation-defined qualifiers as far as `typeof` is concerned, as long as they preserve the standard qualifiers.

+This option is the authors' overwhelmingly strong preference.

 ### Option 3: Use a completely new keyword spelling